gabrielbattcock/advent/README.md

-Repo for the advent coding challenge found https://adventofcode.com/
+# Repo for the advent coding challenge found https://adventofcode.com/

-each day of December there is a quick coding challenge.
+## Each day of December there is a quick coding challenge.
 I will try to do most days in a range of R, Python and maybe Cpp.

---- Day 2: Rock Paper Scissors ---
+### --- Day 2: Rock Paper Scissors ---
 The Elves begin to set up camp on the beach.
 To decide whose tent gets to be closest to the snack storage, a giant Rock Paper Scissors tournament is already in progress.

 Rock Paper Scissors is a game between two players.
 Each game contains many rounds; in each round, the players each simultaneously choose one of Rock, Paper, or Scissors using a hand shape.
 Then, a winner for that round is selected: Rock defeats Scissors, Scissors defeats Paper, and Paper defeats Rock.
 If both players choose the same shape, the round instead ends in a draw.